alexkalitenko125/Infinite_well/README.md

 # Infinite_well
-This notebook implements a program that uses the NNQS method to search for the ground and first excited states in an infinitely deep potential well.
-The program penalizes the wave function if it goes beyond the walls of the well.
-Good agreement with theoretical results has been obtained.
+This notebook implements a program that uses the NNQS method to find the ground and first excited states of an infinite square potential well.
+The program penalizes the wave function when it extends beyond the boundaries of the well, and good agreement with theoretical predictions has been achieved.

 <img src="./IW.png"  width="500"